Scoteezy/weather-app/README.md

 2. Enjoy.
 ## 🤝  Contributing
 Contributions, issues and feature requests are welcome! 😍
 ## ✨ Dont forget to give repo a star!
-## ❌ NOT AVIALIBLE AT PHONE NOW